JWH709/Buffoon-Builder/Notes/NOTES.md

 - Fixed bug with JokerPreview that caused close button to display on desktop version.
 - Changed the JokerInput to conditionally render based on what input is being used.
 Cost now uses select instead of input.
 - Added the onClick to show joker preview to dropped art on mobile

+## August 21st:

+- Need to finish bug fixes today.
+I'm thinking I should start with one of the twoo big issues (cropper & overscrol) and move on to the smaller ones as a break.
+- Cropper fix: So there are two fixes I can think of for the cropper.
+1. I could resize the image when it's uploaded to match the resize VIA css.
+2. I can find a way to also change the parameters of the cropper to change with the scaling of the CSS.
+I think the first option is easier, however, it's way less optimal. the second is 100% the prefered option.